 - You find that you’re unable to meet the needs of your clients.

 - You lack the necessary staff to onboard new clients.

 - You and your staff feel burned out because of constant overtime.

 - You or your team are working in areas that aren’t best suited to your skills.

-As you research and consider your options for vendors or employees, here are some best practices to ensure you pick the best fit for your business:
+As you research and consider your options, here are some best practices to ensure you pick the best fit for your firm:

 - Assign a value to each requirement, based on its importance.